Are landlords considered business owners?

 The IRS will also limit the number of deductions you can take for rental expenses if you live in your rental property.
 In general, you are considered living in a rental property if you use the property for the greater of either 14 days in the calendar year or 10% of the total days you rent it to others at a fair rental price.

 If you are considering creating an LLC and then moving your property into it, you should talk to a lawyer about how this will change your legal protections and affect your taxes.
-For fast, affordable, and simple incorporation services, choose Rocket Lawyer to answer your questions and handle all of your paperwork and filing.
+For fast, affordable, and simple business formation services, choose Rocket Lawyer to answer your questions and handle all of your paperwork and filing.
 Rocket Lawyer also provides legal documents for all of your rental property needs, including Tenant Screening documents, Leases, and Eviction Notices.
 All documents are legal in your state.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.